 2009 (Toronto FC): Frei started 26 of all 26 games played and logged 2,295 minutes, making 98 saves.
 He recorded his first professional win in 32 win at Kansas City (March 21), and recorded his first professional shutout a few weeks later at home in a 10 win over Chivas USA.
 By season’s end, Frei had 5 shutouts.
 He won MLS Save of the Week for three straight weeks (August 26, September 5, and September 17).
 Frei finished with a record of 997.
 He was awarded Toronto FC’s “Defender of the Year” at the end of season.
 Played the first half against Real Madrid on August 7.
 He started all but one game of the Nutrilite Canadian Championship, and played both games against Puerto Rico Islanders in the CONCACAF Champions League.

 Frei is the son of Marlies and Erwin, and has one brother Michael.
+He lives with his wife and his two miniature shar peis.
 He attended De La Salle High School and was named 2005 Athlete of the Year.
 He also speaks German, and his childhood hero is German Keeper Oliver Kahn, and the player he’d most like to face in a game is Edwin van der Saar.
 He also enjoys basketball.
 His favorite vacation spot is the Maldives.

 Acquired from Toronto FC via trade on December 10, 2013 in exchange for 2015 conditional first round SuperDraft pick.